ByQwert/Control-system-of-elevator/README.md

 Buttons can be in 2 states:
 * Pressed
-* Depressed
+* Released

 _N_ buttons of numbered floors in the elevator.

 At each time multiple buttons can be in state *"Pressed"*.
-After reaching the target floor button takes state *"Depressed"*.
+After reaching the target floor button takes state *"Released"*.

 ***"Move"*** button initiates the movement of the elevator. ***"Move"*** button doesn't have state *"Pressed"*.